callumflack/callum-flack-design/content/pages/about.comp.md

 <!-- In my spare time, I collect vinyl records of every kind.
 Finding the uncommon on forgotten records is a constant lesson in noticing details.
 I also write a <a target="_blank" href="https://callumflack.blog">blog</a> about these kinds of "things inbetween". -->

-You can roughly breakdown the work I do into three parts:
+You can roughly break down the work I do into three parts:

 - Brand identity and graphic design
 - User interface design